RuchitJathania/3D-Object-Detection/writeupMidterm.md

 __Note: I have completed the tasks as described in "Project Instructions Steps" 1 through 4.
-I noticed that the program doesn't include instructions nor does the Udacity page to complete the density bev map even though the other functions require all three bev maps: range, intensity, and density.
-I am not sure if I need to complete this part of the program.
+I noticed that the program doesn't include instructions nor does the Udacity page to complete the density bev map even though the other functions require all three bev maps: range, intensity, and density but I have completed the density map.
 Also, in the rubric there is a "Crop range image to +/- 90 degree" but the program includes no instruction to complete this part.
-Again, I am not sure if I needed to do this step.
-If there is a review before final submission, please let me know what steps I need to fix, and what I need to add if anything.
-Thank you__
+Again, I am not sure if I needed to do this step.__

 # 3D Object Detection Project Writeup
 ## Varying visibility examples